Scoping out some day trips from Toulouse?

-Here are 5 of the best day trips from the very underrated city of Toulouse, La Ville Rose, located in sunny southwest France.
-They're easy day trips, only an hour or more from Toulouse by train or car.
-If you need a guide to the must see sites in Toulouse itself, mine is here.
+Here’s my guide to the 5 best day trips from the very underrated city of Toulouse, La Ville Rose, located in sunny southwest France.
+They’re easy day trips, only an hour or more from Toulouse by train or car.

 Best Day Trips From Toulouse in Southern France